 The Home Office is often, to put it politely, overzealous in their assessment of Good Character.
 If you have been refused on Good Character grounds, then it is worth speaking to us as we enjoy considerable success in challenging negative Good Character assessments.
 This might be through a reconsideration request or a judicial review.

 Or, if you are concerned about whether you will meet the Good Character requirement then we can advise you on this.
-We can make representations on your behalf to the Home Office focussing on how you satisfy this requirement, thus heading off any potential refusal.
+We can make representations on your behalf to the Home Office focusing on how you satisfy this requirement, thus heading off any potential refusal.

 Since 2015 EU nationals and their family members who have wanted to naturalise based on holding a right of permanent residence, have had to first hold a permanent residence document.

 Since the opening of the EU Settlement Scheme in 2019, many EU nationals and family members have been granted Settled Status, a form of indefinite leave to remain.
 If an EU national or family member holds indefinite leave to remain then there is no requirement to also hold a permanent residence document.

 Unless married to a British citizen, EU nationals will need to show that they have held indefinite leave to remain, Settled Status, or a right of permanent residence for at least a year.
 In many cases, and perhaps counterintuitively, applying for a permanent residence document under the ‘old system’ will allow you to apply to naturalise more quickly than if you register under the EU Settlement Scheme.